padas-lab-de/simiir-2/README.md

 ### users

+A user configuration file contains several parameters that describe user search behavior:
+* **queryGenerator** allows to define which strategy the user is adapting to generate his/her queries.
+* **textClassifiers** denotes the method used to assess a document/snippet for relevance.
+* **stoppingDecisionMaker** defines the stopping decision point at which the user stops interacting with the SERP.
+* **logger** denotes the amount of time required for the user to interact with the system.
+* **searchContext** keeps track of all the user's interaction with the system.
+* **serpImpression** is responsible for determining whether the presented SERP is relevant enough to enter and examine in more detail.

 A set of sample users have been created and included in example_sims/users.

 You can include however many users you would like to use the searchInterface for the specified topics.